TripShot/hire-backend/README.md

 ## Add /math2 endpoint

-Now add a slightly better version of /math1, GET "/math2" which takes a json request entity, A, like this:
+Now add a slightly better version of /math1, POST "/math2" which takes a json request entity, A, like this:

 ```
 [